Academic Calendar 2025/26

 Additional documents required for a complete application:

-• Official transcripts (or interim transcripts) from all post-secondary institutions attended (excluding UFV) showing grade/course achievement.
+• Official transcripts (or interim transcripts) from all post-secondary institutions attended (excluding UFV) showing final grades.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

-• SWHS Additional Application Information form (includes work/volunteer experience, educational equity, and personal statement: ufv.ca/swhs/application-information--forms/).
+• BSW Application Package.
+This form includes the applicant's work/volunteer experience, educational equity statement, and personal statement: ufv.ca/swhs/application-information--forms/.

-• Two letters of reference as described in the entrance requirements.
+• Two reference forms as described in the entrance requirements.

 Basis for admission decision

 Admission to the BSW is on a competitive basis.
 Meeting the minimum requirements does not guarantee admission.
-Complete applications will be evaluated in the following areas:
+Complete applications will be evaluated based on the following components as described in the entrance requirements:

 1. Academic GPA.

-2. Work and/or volunteer experience in the human services field.
+2. Work and/or volunteer experience in the field of human services.

 4. Personal statement.